St Woolos Cemetery: Mortuary Chapel

-The Mortuary Chapel, situated near to the mortuary on the thoroughfare between the Basslag Road and Risca Road entrances, is also grade II listed.
-Unlike the other chapels in the cemetery, this chapel was entered through a door at the side of the nave, rather than the gable end.
-The building has rose windows on each gable-end, which would have provided light into the chapel, but are now boarded up.

-This chapel is no longer used for its original purpose, and the fabric of the building is showing significant signs of decay.
+The Mortuary Chapel, which stands near the mortuary on the thoroughfare linking the Bassaleg Road and Risca Road entrances, is also grade II listed.
+Unlike the other chapels in the cemetery, this one was entered through a door in the side of the nave, rather than through the gable end.
+The building has rose windows on each gable end, which would once have provided light into the chapel, but are now boarded up.
+The chapel is no longer used for its original purpose, and the fabric of the building shows significant signs of decay.

 Eastern entrance

 The gates, piers and flanking walls at the main entrance to the cemetery from Bassaleg Road are also listed.
 This entrance provides vehicular access to the cemetery.

 Friends of St Woolos Cemetery

-In 2019 a trust was formed to support the cemetery.
-This much loved and visited area in the heart of the city contains a wealth of art, architecture, history, flora and fauna.
+In 2019, a trust was formed to support the cemetery, a much-loved and well-visited site in the heart of the city that contains a wealth of art, architecture, history, flora and fauna.